SirGnip/ClipDashboard/notes.md

 # next actions

+- use this snippet for reading file contents? `new String(Files.readAllBytes(Paths.get(loader.getResource("blah/file.txt").toURI())));`
+- take notes on layouts from video
+- can I build code and jar from command line? (exercise to help me understand what is going on)
 - use drop down for clipboard operations instead of lots of buttons
     - reduce clutter
     - to save screen space